 Civilization 6 is due out in October for PC, so I have at least a few more months of sleep before I get to play it.
 Hopefully this time I can stop Gandhi from nuking me.
 (If you don't know what I'm talking about, you haven't played enough Civ.)

 Play Great Games, Then Design Your Own

 Weeks after getting home from E3, I’m still excited about the games and ideas that were on display.
 From refreshed versions of old standby games to amazing new stories and gameplay, the show lived up to the vision I had of it growing up.
 If this small sample is anything to judge by, this is going to be a fantastic year for games.
-View our game design camps >
+View our video game summer camps >

 When designers, artists, and programmers come together, they create truly inspiring stuff.
 These days, games aren't only made by large teams, but also by small groups of dedicated people—Cuphead's development team started with two brothers!

 This summer, take your love for gaming to the next level by learning to design your own, from coding to storytelling to character modeling. iD Tech offers summer camps and immersive teen academies so that kids and teens can start learning no matter their skill level.
 Our camp alumni have gone on to land internships at top game dev studios like Bethesda and create award-winning indie video games.
-Check out our game design summer programs or find a camp location near you.
+Check out our game design summer camps or find a camp location near you.

 Main image courtesy of E3 Insider